-The Occupational Therapy Assistant Program consists of four academic semesters divided into two segments, pre-occupational therapy assistant (POTA) and occupational therapy assistant (OCTA), plus Level II Fieldwork not to exceed twenty-four weeks in approved clinical settings scheduled and coordinated by The University of Louisiana at Monroe.
+The Occupational Therapy Assistant Program is divided into two segments, pre-occupational therapy assistant (POTA) and occupational therapy assistant (OCTA), including Level II Fieldwork not to exceed twentyfour weeks in approved clinical settings scheduled and coordinated by The University of Louisiana at Monroe.

 The Occupational Therapy Assistant Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE), of the American Occupational Therapy Asociation, P.O.
 Box 31220, Bethesda, MD 20824-1220, (301) 652-2682.
 Graduates of the program will be eligible to sit for the national certification examination for the Occupational Therapy Assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this examination, the individual will be a Certified Occupational Therapy Assistant (COTA).
 Many states require licensure in order to practice; however, the majority of state licenses are usually based in part on the results of the NBCOT Certification Examination.
 A felony conviction may affect a graduate's ability to sit for the NBCOT certification examination or attain state licensure, therefore, if you are concerned about an issue, the status of this must be determined prior to the application to the professional portion of the program through the state licensing board and NBCOT.
-A background check will be required upon admission to the program.